Community-based Language Support

 Files that are marked with a High priority icon contain mandatory strings.

 Before a community-driven language can be supported in YouTrack, there is a collection of text strings that must be localized.
 These strings support basic components like the default names for issue fields, issue link types, attribute names in search queries for search and commands, and so on.

 .properties files.
 These files contain text strings that are shown on various parts of the YouTrack user interface:

 The strings in this file name most of the default entities that are provided by YouTrack.
 This includes default groups, users, roles, link types, custom fields, and values for custom fields.
 It also includes strings that are used in search queries and commands for which the usage is not context dependent.

 This file contains text strings that are used in search queries and commands.
 For example,

 These files are assigned high priority in the project.
-As a result, they appear at the top of the list on the project home page.
+As a result, they appear at the top of the list inside the YouTrack folder.